-Material GRI topics Objectives 2022 Achievements 2022 Status GRI 201: Economic Performance Planet - Progress toward target of achieving net-zero energy 10 On track Performance GRI 302: Energy GRI 305: Emissions FS Product Portfolio FS Active Ownership FS Audit Progress toward target of achieving net-zero energy emissions in our own operations (scopes 1 and 2) by 2025.
+Material GRI topics Objectives 2022 Achievements 2022 Status GRI 201: Economic Performance GRI 302: Energy GRI 305: Emissions FS Product Portfolio FS Active Ownership FS Audit Planet Progress toward target of achieving net-zero energy emissions in our own operations (scopes 1 and 2) by 2025.
 Define a systematic approach to identify and invest in credible carbon removal projects.
 Identify next priority sectors and calculate baselines and set decarbonization targets based on science-based pathways.
 Expand green funding opportunities by identifying new product potential.
 Execute the Group Risk Control Climate Risk Program multi-year roadmap addressing regulatory expectations including key deliverables for 2022.
 Execute on 2025 operational environmental targets for GHG, energy, water, paper, and waste (refer to the Appendix for details).
-Execute firm-wide ISO 14001 and ISO 50001 surveillance audit and ensure continued certification by addressing audit findings. uced net greenhouse gas footprint for scope 1 and 2 ssions by 13% (compared with 20212) and achieved is renewable electricity in line with RE100.
-Itified credible long-term partners and contracted more 80,000 tons of permanent carbon removal fificates.
-Iduced an additional decarbonization target for the lent sector.
-Sustainability and Climate Risk Program continued to launched the product UBS Mortgage Energy, for Swiss its.
-Sustainability and Climate Risk Program continued to launched the product UBS mortgage Energy, for Swiss its.
-Sustainability and Stress formation initiative to launched to regulatory expectations of climate risk into risk launched to regulatory expectations of climate risk into risk launched launched are decembered in an elimination by 8% compared to 221.2 Seduced energy consumption by 8% compared to 221.2 Iminated takeaway packaging at selected locations, spart of our efforts to reduce our waste production.
-Iminated takeaway packaging at selected locations, spart of our efforts to reduce our waste production.
-Iminated takeaway packaging at selected locations, spart of our efforts to reduce our waste production iminated takeaway packaging at selected locations, spart of our efforts to reduce our waste production per FTE by 8% compared to 2021.2
+Execute firm-wide ISO 14001 and ISO 50001 surveillance audit and ensure continued certification by addressing audit findings.
+Planet Reduced net greenhouse gas footprint for scope 1 and 2 emissions by 13% (compared with 20212) and achieved 99% renewable electricity in line with RE100.
+Identified credible long-term partners and contracted more than 80,000 tons of permanent carbon removal certificates.
+Introduced an additional decarbonization target for the cement sector.
+We launched the product UBS Mortgage Energy, for Swiss clients.
+Our Sustainability and Climate Risk Program continued to further develop a multi-year transformation initiative to deliver to regulatory expectations of climate risk into risk management and stress testing frameworks.
+To execute on our 2025 operational environmental targets we: Reduced energy consumption by 8% compared to 2021.2 Installed aerator taps, waterless urinals, new mixing valves and WaterSense-certified showerheads.
+Reduced paper consumption per FTE by 8% compared to 20212 through our #zeropaper campaign.
+Eliminated takeaway packaging at selected locations, as part of our efforts to reduce our waste production.
+This resulted in an elimination of 650,000 single use items per year, which supported the general waste reduction per FTE by 6% compared to 2021.2 The firm-wide ISO 14001 and ISO 50001 certifications were further verified in 2021 and 2022.
+On track